acorderob/sd-webui-prompt-postprocessor/README.md

 2. Paste <https://github.com/acorderob/sd-webui-prompt-postprocessor> in the URL for extension's git repository text field
 3. Click the Install button
 4. Restart the webui

+On SD.Next I recommend you disable the native wildcard processing.

 On ComfyUI: